ElektronikaDonBosco/Blind-eye/README.md

 # Jetson Nano Object detection alarm

 Procedure to make inference in Jetson Nano.

 ## Set up Jetson Nano
+First of all you should set up Jetson Nano, so a good way to get acquainted is to
 Go to [this](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#intro) step by step tutorial.

 ## Install dependecies and download packages

-Firs of all we will have to install python dependecies.
-For that open a terminal an execute the followin commands.
+First of all we will have to install python dependecies.
+For that open a terminal an execute the following commands.

 ```bash
 sudo apt-get update